 We will factor into the project schedule a production planning stage, which will task our Production Director to confirm the print specifications, print run and mailing requirements for the report.

 We adhere strictly to GDPR guidelines which means that our project team don’t handle any mailing data directly.
 A typical process for print and mailing is:

 - Planning meeting / call involving our Production Director

 - Supply of mailing data from you directly to mailing house via secure server

 Content for the digital version is typically launched at the same moment that the print version is distributed.

 Upon completion of the project, we welcome feedback from you on your experience of working with us, and hopefully form the basis for planning for the next year!

-If you would like to know more about our annual reporting capabilities, please contact us at email@example.com.
+If you would like to know more about our annual reporting capabilities, please fill in the contact form below.